NaN-NaN-sempai/useBase/README.md

 ## Features
 - Encode Integers using a base.
 - Suport to encode and decode.
-- Can use different bases.
+- Flexible support for both strings and arrays as bases.
-- Suport to strings or arrays bases.
+- Support for various bases, including binary, octal, hexadecimal, and custom character sets.

 ## Support
 <div align="center">